fragglet/WadGadget/src/help/pnames_editor.md

    line.
 If none are tagged, the file will contain the entire list.
  * To import such a file into the texture directory, select the file in the [opposite pane](dir_view.md) and use **Import config (F5)**.

+## Creating a new PNAMES directory

+To create a new PNAMES directory, simply create an empty lump named PNAMES and open it; a pop-up notice will confirm that a new PNAMES directory has been created.